saifulkhan/storytelling-vis/README.md

 # About

-This is the source code of our paper titled Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data.
+This repository contains the source code accompanying our research on utilizing feature-action design patterns for creating storytelling visualizations with time series data.
+Our work is detailed in the paper titled [Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data](https://arxiv.org/abs/2402.03116v1)

 ## Prerequisite